This Raspberry Cheesecake Cake recipe is perfect for celebrations.

-You’ll want to garnish this beautiful holiday cake with gorgeous, fresh raspberries.
+You’ll want to garnish this beautiful celebration cake with gorgeous, fresh raspberries.
 I opted to edge the bottom and the top.
 Simple stuff, nothing fancy needed since the raspberries are so pretty.

 This is a cake that you’ll need to keep refrigerated since it has a cheesecake hiding inside.
 When you cut into it, you’ll be able to see that delicious raspberry layer in the middle.

 Your guests will have the luxury of being able to eat both cake and cheesecake in the same dessert.
 It’s kind of a win-win, right?
-It’s an impressive dessert for the holidays, so keep this one in mind for your holiday menus!
+It’s an impressive dessert for celebrations like birthdays and holidays!